NMagpie/PTR3/README.md

 ### QoS Level 0

-For this QoS Level client don't have to make any kind of Acknowledgement.
+For this QoS Level consumer don't have to make any kind of Acknowledgement.
 Just receive it and that's all.

 ![qos0](docs/images/qos0.png)